Listen to this cult hit podcast about growing up in a cult

 Like many Americans of their generation, Hirsch’s parents were looking for spiritual guidance.
 They found it in Jones’s teachings of love and personal freedom.
 When they married and had their son, they raised him in the community, but Hirsch didn’t join Jones’s following until when he was older and could make the decision for himself.
 His parents eventually made it into Jones’s trusted inner circle, but due to behind-the-scenes machinations they still don’t seem to fully understand, they were pushed out.

 His parents were abruptly left without a spiritual leader, abandoned by many of their friends, and suddenly without a community.
 For Hirsch, it was a very adult life lesson.
-Through interviews with his parents and with former and current followers of Jones’s teachings, Hirsch explores those learnings through his childhood memories and his feelings about Jones, and grapples with the idea of whether or not he was actually in a cult, a word he seems to struggle with throughout the show.
+Through interviews with his parents and former and current followers of Jones’s teachings, Hirsch explores those learnings through his childhood memories and his feelings about Jones, and grapples with the idea of whether or not he was actually in a cult, a word he seems to struggle with throughout the show.

 Making Dear Franklin Jones was an emotional journey for Hirsch, but not just because it was a trip down memory lane.
 While he worked on the show, he learned that he was going to be a father, which made him rethink much of his own childhood.
 “It’s something that completely transformed how I saw my parents in this journey,” explains Hirsch.
 “They wanted the best for their son, even if at times they had a hard time figuring out what the best was.
 It made me wonder what I would do if I were in their position.
 It’s a question I didn’t exactly ask myself until I knew I’d be a parent myself.”

-The show is now completed and his child has been born and Hirsch is ready to move forward with new chapters, personally and professionally.
-However, he hopes that people will listen to his story and learn from it too.
+The show is now completed, his child has been born, and Hirsch is ready to move forward with new chapters, personally and professionally.
+However, he hopes that people will listen to his story and learn from it, too.
 “I hope people will see how they might have found themselves in similar situations as my parents did.
 I hope they will see the brilliant optimism that drew them to seek out an experience that was bigger than them, something transcendent,” says Hirsch.

 “Dear Franklin Jones is not quite a cautionary tale; it’s a story about the mistakes we all make along the way.
 The ideas we try to will into being, especially the very big ones that might simply not work.
 I hope too that people will feel compassion and understanding for the followers of Franklin Jones—they are no different than you or I. They lived in what they felt to be their truth.”
 Listen here.